-Capital assets are defined by the Entity as individual assets with an initial cost equal to or more than \$5,000 and an estimated useful life in excess of one year.
+Capital assets are tangible and intangible assets, defined by the Entity as individual assets with an initial cost equal to or more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.
+Acquisition value is the price that would be paid to acquire an asset with equivalent service potential on the date of donation.
+Intangible assets follow the same capitalization policies as tangible capital assets and are reported with tangible capital assets in the appropriate capital asset class.

-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
+The costs of normal maintenance and repairs that do not increase the asset's capacity or efficiency or materially extend asset lives are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.